Ronald N. Guy Jr.

 80's Honorable Mention Music: Michael Jackson, Def Leppard, Bon Jovi, Joan Jett, AC/DC, Metallica, Guns 'n Roses, Van Halen, Kix and first generation hip hop (Beasties, Run-DMC, Tone Loc, Young MC).
 Yes, I am shameless.

-I Just Read: Born to Run by Bruce Springsteen; The Boys on the Bus by Timothy Crouse; Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass; Steve Jobs by Walter Isaacson
+I Just Read: 1984 by George Orwell; Born to Run by Bruce Springsteen; The Boys on the Bus by Timothy Crouse; Narrative of the Life of Frederick Douglass, an American Slave by Frederick Douglass

-What I'm listening to: Valerie June, Marvin Gaye and Aretha Franklin (on vinyl), Margo Price, Butch Walker and, as always, 89.7 WTMD - Towson University radio.
+What I'm listening to: Valerie June, John Coltrane, Parliament and Grateful Dead (on vinyl), Margo Price, Butch Walker and, as always, 89.7 WTMD - Towson University radio.

-What I'm drinking (I'm committed to constant research): Catoctin Creek Whisky, Moonglow Weizenbock from Victory, Tamarind Ale from Flying Dog, Ruination Double IPA from Stone and a bunch of stuff from Dogfish Head.
+What I'm drinking (I'm committed to constant research): Clyde May's Bourbon, Catoctin Creek Whisky, India Pale Ale from rar Brewing, Hopsecutioner from Terrapin Brewing and a bunch of stuff from Dogfish Head.

-What I'm watching: American Pickers, Soundbreaking on PBS, Anthony Bourdain Parts Unknown, The United Shades of America, The History Channel and, of course, a whole lotta sports.
+What I'm watching: American Pickers, Axs TV, Anthony Bourdain Parts Unknown, The United Shades of America, The History Channel and, of course, a whole lotta sports.